SamuelDupke/Hallo-Welt/README.md

 # Hallo-Welt
 so it begins

-My name is Smauel and I am studing mediaproduction and mediatechnology.
+My name is Samuel.
-I try to get some information about Deep Learning for my bachelor.
+I am 22 years old, I am studing mediaproduction and mediatecnology and I am an absolut beginner in coding.
-I am glad to have found my way
+I hope to get some information about Deep Learning techniques for image processing for my final exam.
-And hope you will find your way as well!
+I am glad to have found my way and hope you will find your way as well!